It’s never good when a home is underwater.

 As rust can’t occur without water, it is often an indicator that there has been water present at some point.

-So if you see rust on any metal surfaces in your home, electrical outlets, light switches, or nails on walls, it’s worth investigating further.
+So if you see rust on any metal surfaces in your home, electrical outlets, light switches, or nails on walls, it is worth investigating further.

 When you are purchasing a new home or moving into a new place, keep an eye out for signs of recent repairs.
-If you see any patching or painting—particularly in areas where there is no reason for cosmetic repairs to be made—this could be a sign that someone is trying to cover up evidence of water damage.
+If you see patching or painting, particularly in areas where there is no reason for cosmetic repairs to be made, this could be a sign that someone is trying to cover up evidence of water damage.

 If done correctly, water damage restoration should be unnoticeable.
 If you’re seeing the signs, there’s a good chance that cleanup wasn’t done properly.